robertnetti/sort-upc/README.md

 * [Author](#author)

 ## General Info
-The motivation behind this project was to compare and contrast the speed of various sorting algorithms (QuickSort, HeapSort, and RadixSort) with their theoretical time-complexities.
+The motivation behind this project was to compare and contrast the speed of various sorting algorithms (QuickSort, HeapSort, and RadixSort) with their theoretical time-complexities on both sorted and unsorted data.
 Click [here](./CSV_Sorting_Complexity.pdf) to view the results of this analysis.

 ## Technologies
 Project is created with: